The Adventures of Robin Hood

 Is it any good?

-It's almost hilarious these days to watch much older films.
-The rapid-fire, rat-a-tat-tat dialogue; the arch, patrician accents; and acting that seems stilted and false can make it hard for younger viewers to enjoy a film such as THE ADVENTURES OF ROBIN HOOD.
+The rapid-fire, rat-a-tat-tat dialogue; the arch, patrician accents; and acting that seems stilted and false can make it hard for younger viewers to enjoy a film like this one.
 But if they stick it out, they'll be treated to a great story, some unintentionally funny moments, and a window into a distinctly 1930s American sensibility.
-What's fascinating about this Robin Hood is that it's less a sweet and cartoonish fairy tale than a thinly veiled attack on American capitalism and an absentee leader.
+What's fascinating about The Adventures of Robin Hood is that it's less a sweet and cartoonish fairy tale than a thinly veiled attack on American capitalism and an absentee leader.
 When the king returns in disguise and asks Robin whom he blames for the chaos in England, he says, "I blame Richard.
 His task was here at home defending his own people instead of deserting them to fight in foreign lands."
 You can't get much more transparent than that.